agrosjs/agros/README.md

 <img src="docs/images/components.png" width="60%" style="display: block; margin: 0 auto;" />

-A view is a special component that is considered the carrier of a page in Khamsa.
+A view is a special component that is considered the carrier of a page in Agros.
 It can define routing paths, lazy loading fallbacks, and other options that are not supported by the component.

 ### Modules

 A module is a class annotated with a `@Module()` decorator.
-The `@Module()` decorator provides metadata that Khamsa makes use of to organize the application structure.
+The `@Module()` decorator provides metadata that Agros makes use of to organize the application structure.

 <img src="docs/images/modules.png" width="60%" style="display: block; margin: 0 auto;" />

-When a Khamsa instance is to be initialized, one and only one module, called the **root module**, must be provided as the entry module for the application built by Khamsa.
+When a Agros instance is to be initialized, one and only one module, called the **root module**, must be provided as the entry module for the application built by Agros.

 ## Usages